abhilash-r-coder/abhilash-r-coder/README.md

 # 💫 About Me:
-i am a software developer
+I am a Software Developer

 ## 🌐 Socials: